Table of Contents

 Allocation to a Spouse

-If only one spouse of a married couple is applying for Medicaid, there are spousal impoverishment rules in place to protect the non-applicant spouse from having too little financial resources on which to live.
-There is what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-It allows a Medicaid applicant spouse to transfer income to their non-applicant spouse.
+If only one spouse of a married couple is applying for nursing home Medicaid or home and community based services via a Medicaid waiver, there are spousal impoverishment rules in place to protect the non-applicant spouse (also called a community spouse) from having too little financial resources on which to live.
+There is what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA), which allows a Medicaid applicant spouse to transfer monthly income to their non-applicant spouse.
+There is also a Community Spouse Resource Allowance, which allows a greater portion of the couple’s joint assets to be allocated to the non-applicant spouse.

 Convert to an Annuity